check-spelling/check-spelling-docs/Configuration.md

 See [Area dictionaries](https://github.com/check-spelling/check-spelling/wiki/Feature:-Area-dictionaries) for other examples.

 For entire reusable lists that don't live in your repository, you can use [extra_dictionaries](#extra_dictionaries) instead.

+### block delimiters

+This allows you to define a pair of start/stop delimiters which will cause check-spelling to skip the contents of lines between start and stop delimiters.

+See [[Configuration Examples: block delimiters]] for examples and [[Feature: Block Ignore]] for information about the feature.

 ### dictionary